Slip and Fall Accident Claims in Omaha Nursing Homes

 In a premises liability claim, there are two ways to prove a nursing home acted negligently.
 First, you can demonstrate that a staff member or administrator was aware of a safety hazard and failed to notify residents of the danger or fix it.
 Second, you can outline how the nursing home staff should have reasonably known about a safety hazard, such as by performing routine inspections, and, due to a failure to fix the hazard, is liable for any injuries sustained because of it.

 Premises liability claims are often extremely complicated, as much of the evidence is owned by the nursing home itself.
 To determine if they acted negligently, you may have to speak to other residents and staff, collect surveillance footage, review maintenance reports, and investigate previous safety violations.
 This can all be difficult while you are focusing on helping your loved one recover and deal with their injury.
 Instead, let an attorney handle the heavy lifting for you.

 At Bottlinger Law L.L.C., our legal team has the experience, knowledge, and skill you need to pursue a premises liability claim against a nursing home.
-With years of experience, our founding attorney understands both sides of a claim, from how they to successful file one to how a facility will fight back against giving you proper compensation.
+With years of experience, our founding attorney understands both sides of a claim, from how to successfully file one, to how a facility will fight back against giving you proper compensation.
 Using this knowledge, we can thoroughly review your case to determine if the nursing home acted negligently and is liable for your loved one’s injuries.